 201″ Overall length, 117″ wheelbase, 3,300 pound curb weight, and 5 liter V-8 power.

 Based on the popularity of these cars on the streets of LA, I’d say these were the perfect dimensions for the El Camino.
-It matches the dimensions of the ’63-’67 cars (which helps to explain their popularity), and it worked so well in ’78 that Chevrolet built this final generation for 11 years.
+It matches the dimensions of the ’63-’67 cars (which helps to explain the earlier models strong representation), and it worked so well in ’78 that Chevrolet built this final generation for 11 years.

 Of course, nowadays, buyers will have to settle for recycling existing El Caminos.
 Good news- For those of us in Los Angeles, there’s still plenty of opportunities to acquire one.
 They are everywhere!